anthonysim/mastermind/README.md

 - 'Guess matches data!'
 - 'The player had guessed a correct number and its correct location!'
 - 'The player had guess a correct number!'
-- 'The player\'s guess was incorrect!'
+- 'The player's guess was incorrect!'
 - 'Something went wrong!'

 A quick run through, let's say a user typed in a guess '1234', the ```submitHandler``` will invoke call the ```guessCheck``` function in the ```utils``` folder which returns a number, this number is used when the ```messages``` function, also in the ```utils``` folder to return one of the messages listed above.
 Depending on the user's guess, state is updated accordingly.